osu-cascades/hdffa-food-finder/README.md

 *Open your schema file "/db/schema.rb" Now you can see "featured_listing_id" column in "partners" table

-4.Generate one more migration for creating the foreign key:
+4. Generate one more migration for creating the foreign key:

 a.Add "featured_listing_id" as a foreign key into the partner:
 ```rails g migration AddForeignKeyToPartner```